Updated: Feb 3, 2022

 Any one of your suppliers has the potential to boost your scores and ratings up to 90% simply because you have two required elements in place: an account with them and a D&B business credit report.
 Your payment history can get added in one of two ways: either A) your supplier auto-reports payment history to D&B, or B) you manually submit your trade references to D&B and have them manually contacted.

 Since you have already spent money with these suppliers, this is usually the fastest way to get the payment history into your D&B file, however, it comes with a cost.
-D&B charges $159 per month for a Creditbuilder® service, so you will want to have your list of suppliers ready before you contract the service.
-You'll need their business name, address, phone, and your account number ready when you submit the list to D&B.
+D&B charges about $150 per month for a Creditbuilder service, so you will want to have your list of suppliers ready before you contract the service.
+You'll need their business name, address, phone, contact email, and your account number ready when you submit the list to D&B.

 Creating new trade lines...

 If your business doesn't have any credit history, create new trade lines with companies when making purchases for your business.
-Even online accounts that allow your business to make purchases on a prepaid or net terms basis can be very beneficial because they provide proof of activity to the corporate credit bureaus with every business-to-business transaction.
+Even online accounts that allow your business to make purchases on a prepaid or net terms basis can be very beneficial, even more so if they provide proof of activity to the corporate credit bureaus for every business-to-business transaction.

 In general, most of these purchases in the business name will not require a personal guaranty or a hard inquiry on the personal credit file.
 And because many of these companies report automatically, the payment history flows directly into the credit report without requiring the trade line be added manually through an expensive Creditbuilder service.